btcpayserver/btcpayserver-doc/docs/Apps.md

 Adding new products is easy.
 The app has a **shopping cart feature**, **tips**, **product inventory**, **custom payment options** and more.

-**Point of sale app** can also be used to receive donations, tips or even be used as a small e-shop, depending on the options or customizations applied.
+The **Point of sale app** can also be used to receive donations, tips or even be used as a small e-shop, depending on the options or customizations applied.

 Curently, the **Point of Sale app** supports three different views:
 * A `Static` view representing only the items for sale.